Stricter passport checks

 This also applies in certain cases when applying for an extended residence permit for studies at the upper-secondary level and when looking for work after completing one’s studies at the upper-secondary level, but in some instances exceptions to the requirement to have a passport can be made in connection with such an application.

-The new requirement does not apply to applications for
+The new requirement does not apply

-Please note that citizens of the EU/EEA and Switzerland applying for a residence permit, or UK citizens applying for proof of permanent residence status, need to present identification documents but can choose to present a passport or national ID card.
+Citizens of the EU/EEA and Switzerland applying for a residence permit, or UK citizens applying for proof of permanent residence status, need to present identification documents but can choose to present a passport or national ID card.

 The Swedish Migration Agency will contact affected applicants